pranavsankar2/google-qualcomm-hack/README.md

 ### Step 2: Models

-The TensorFlow Lite models are placed in the `models/` directory:
+The LiteRT models are placed in the `models/` directory:

 ### Step 3: Build the Application